 This article is going to mainly address creating your own fictional world in the same way that The Mars Volta did for Deloused In The Comatorium.

-But if you want to try a different type of concept, then by all means do it!
+But if you want to try to write a different type of concept album, then by all means do it!
 Just keep in mind that I’m not going to be addressing them in this specific series.

 Part 1 – Planning Your Concept